pcs980/express-hateoas-yml/README.md

 ## Use

-Declare and specity the path for a YML/YAML file:
+Declare and specity the path for the YML/YAML file with the related links:

 ```js
 const hateoas = require('express-hateoas-yml');